 I wonder what Elijah thought as he set out for Zarephath.
-A widow?
-That was a woman whose husband had died.
-Most widows were poor.
+A widow is a woman whose husband has died.
+Most widows in Elijah's day were poor.
 How would she be able to help?

 As Elijah approached the town, he saw her.
 There she was in her ragged clothes, gathering a small bundle of sticks.
-This widow wasn't just poor, she was very poor and skinny.
+This widow wasn't just poor, she was very poor.
 The famine had affected the town of Zarephath just like it had everywhere else.
-Certainly she was desperate for food and water too.
+The widow was desperate for food and water.